U.S. Senate report on CIA torture: Development of the report

 The final report was approved on December 13, 2012, by a vote of 9–6, with eight Democrats and one Republican (Olympia Snowe) voting in favor of publication and six Republicans voting in opposition, and the published minority views of Senator Chambliss were joined by Senators Burr, Risch, Coats, Rubio, and Coburn.
 Republican Senator John McCain, a member of the Committee ex officio, did not have a vote, but he supported approval alongside Snowe.
 On April 3, 2014, the SSCI voted 11–3 to submit a revised version of the executive summary, findings, and recommendations of the report for declassification analysis in preparation for future public release.
 Independent Senator Angus King and Republican Senator Susan Collins supported the release of the report.
 After eight months, involving contentious negotiations about what details should remain classified, the revised executive summary, findings, and recommendations were made public with many redactions on December 9, 2014.

 The CIA had demanded that the Committee redact the names of all detainees, all CIA officer's pseudonyms, and the names of all countries that hosted black sites.
-Committee staffer Daniel J. Jones told The Guardian that the Agency wanted to redact other material, such as references to Allah.
-The CIA conceded that pseudonyms could be used for contractors and interrogators James Mitchell and Bruce Jessen, despite the fact that they had both been identified publicly prior to the report's release.
+Daniel J. Jones told The Guardian that the Agency wanted to redact other material, such as references to Allah.
+The CIA wanted pseudonyms to be used for contractors and interrogators James Mitchell and Bruce Jessen, despite the fact that they had both been identified publicly prior to the report's release.
 The report ended up including detainee names, and used pseudonyms (such as "CIA OFFICER 1") for several Agency officers, but redacted the names of almost all others, as well as black site host countries.

 Information about the cooperation of foreign agencies with the CIA has been redacted from the report.
 The British chairman of the Intelligence and Security Committee stated they would request access to anything taken out of the report at the request of British agencies.